FMCovington/Whiskey2Wine/README.md

 #### Author: F. M. (Mike) Covington  (Feb.
 2024)
 Program Filename: whiskey_to_wine.py
-(Programmer's Note:  This is naive code, created for educational demonstration of concept purposes only.)
+(Programmer's Note:  This is naive code, created on-the-fly for educational demonstration of concept purposes only.)

 #### Simple program that calculates the amount of any non-alcoholic beverage that must be added to any alcoholic beverage of known proof and volume to result in the same ABV% as wine.